Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Conclusion

-Semi-supervised contrastive learning methods are used in many present-day applications to train models on large-scale data sets without requiring many semantic annotations.
-Though data-efficient, these approaches are very computationally intensive.
-It is essential to address the computational limitations of existing methods, not just to enable scaling to more complex tasks, but to also become more cognizant of the environmental cost of machine learning experiments, since petaflops can be directly connected to measures of energy (e.g., kWh)~\cite{lacoste2019quantifying}.

-This work demonstrates that a small amount of supervised information leveraged during self-supervised pre-training (not just during fine-tuning) can quantitatively improve the computational efficiency of contrastive learning of visual representations.
-New methods rethinking the role of labeled information in self-supervised training pipelines --- to not only improve model accuracy, but to also improve computational efficiency --- can potentially lead to new approaches taking greater strides towards addressing the computational limitations of existing methods.
+This work demonstrates that a small amount of supervised information leveraged during contrastive pre-training (not just fine-tuning) can accelerate convergence.
+We posit that new methods and theory rethinking the role of supervision --- to not only improve model accuracy, but also learning efficiency --- is an exciting direction towards addressing the computational limitations of existing methods while utilizing limited semantic annotations.

-We are uncertain of all the possible new applications that can be derived by improving the computational efficiency of existing self-supervised learning methods, but their societal impacts will undoubtedly depend on the intended use of the technology.